 - Central Nervous System

-Lumbar discogenic disease refers to the gradual deterioration of the discs that separate the large vertebrae in the lower back (lumbar spine).
-This condition is an extremely common source of lower back pain, particularly in older patients, and isn’t as much a disease as it is a regular byproduct of the natural aging process.
+Lumbar discogenic disease refers to the gradual deterioration of the discs that separate the large vertebrae in the lumbar spine (lower back).
+This condition is a common source of lower back pain, particularly in older patients, and is often a result of the natural aging process of the spine.

 The lumbar spine

-An interesting aspect of lumbar discogenic disease is that not all patients will know they have the condition.
-A degenerated disc isn’t necessarily symptomatic, but could be if disc material comes into contact with the disc’s outer wall, the spinal cord or one of the nerve roots in the spinal column.
-When this occurs, a number of symptoms can follow, including local pain, muscle weakness, traveling pain and sciatica.
+Not everyone who has lumbar discogenic disease is aware of the condition.
+A degenerated disc or another form of disc damage isn’t necessarily symptomatic, but could be if disc material comes into contact with the disc’s outer wall, the spinal cord or one of the nerve roots in the spinal column.
+When this occurs, a number of symptoms can follow, including:

-In most cases, treatment of lumbar discogenic disease consists of conservative, non-surgical options, such as:
+In many cases, treatment of lumbar discogenic disease consists of conservative, nonsurgical options, such as:

 - Proper stretching

 - Healthy diet